nazlicanto/persona-based-phi2/README.md

 ### Fine-tune the Model:

-Choose your dataset:
+**Choose your dataset:**
 Use the provided nazlicanto/persona-based-chat dataset (ideal for persona-grounded chat).
-Fine-tune on your own dataset with similar persona information.
+Fine-tune on your own dataset with similar persona information (i.e., persona descriptions and conversation examples).